 Output data dimensions: (5, 3)

-layer transformed our input data from 10 features per sample to 5 features per sample, while preserving the batch size of 3.
+As expected, the Dense(10, 5) layer transformed our input data from 10 features per sample to 5 features per sample, while preserving the batch size of 3.

-layer, Flux.jl automatically initializes its weights (W) and biases (b).
+When you create a Dense layer, Flux.jl automatically initializes its weights () and biases ().
 By default, weights are initialized using the Glorot uniform distribution (also known as Xavier uniform initialization), a common practice that helps with training stability.
 Biases are typically initialized to zeros.

 These weights and biases are the learnable parameters of the layer.
 During the training process, an optimizer will adjust these parameters to minimize the model's error.

-You can inspect the parameters of a layer (or an entire model) using Flux.params
+You can inspect the parameters of a layer (or an entire model) using Flux.params:

 # Get the parameters of layer_linear